ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ![Schematic](../../assets/images/tutorial/schematic.png)

-{% version "1.18.2" before=true %}
+{% version "1.19.2" after=true %}
-[1.19] The scanned structure can be found in the [build tool](../../source/items/buildtool) under the style pack with your own name.
+The scanned structure can be found in the [build tool](../../source/items/buildtool) under the style pack with your own name.
 Click "Switch Pack" -> "&lt;yourplayername&gt;" (icon looks like the scan tool) -> "scans".
 {% endversion %}

 {% version "1.19.2" after=true %}